 Cindy Adams of the New York Post was there.

-Uh and uh she you know, we ran into each other in the uh in the big living room at Georget's place, and she asked me about the campaign.
+And she, you know, we ran into each other in the big living room at Georgette's place.

-I said, Well, I don't understand this fear of Hillary everybody has.
+I said, well, I don't understand this fear of Hillary everybody has.

-Uh she puts her pants on one leg at a time like every other guy.
+She puts her pants on one leg at a time like every other guy.

-And that and Cindy Adams printed that today, snarly.
+And Cindy Adams printed that today, Snerdley.

-Four days, four days, and this was purposefully done, ladies and gentlemen.
+And this was purposefully done, ladies and gentlemen.

-In back back now to uh back now to Ellen Goodwin.
+Back now to Ellen Goodwin.

 Meanwhile, it's become retro, maybe even feminazi, to notice the teensiest whiff of sexism.

-Hillary was accused of playing the gender card for merely mentioning that presidential politics was an all-boys' club.
+Hillary was accused of playing the gender card for merely mentioning that presidential politics was an all-boys club.

 Well, we do notice what both genders are wearing, but we've not yet passed the equal right to be scrutinized amendment.

-Haggard still comes from the word old hag, which comes from which, which rhymes with you know what?
+Haggard still comes from the word old hag, which comes from which, which rhymes with, you know what?

-If from look at all the look at all that Ellen Goodman is assigning to me.
+Look at all that Ellen Goodman is assigning to me.

 See, I'm this dastardly manipulator out there knowing exactly what I'm doing.

-Because, see, in their world, what I'm doing, I want Hillary.
+Because see, in their world, what I'm doing, I want Hillary.

-I want Hillary in a White House for four years or eight years to really make my show good.
+The Democrats, I want Hillary in a White House for four years or eight years to really make my show good.

 That's what they think my diabolical scheme is.